Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Limitations, Broader Impact, and Future Work

-In this paper, we propose \algA, an algorithm for progressive distillation. \algA~produces an ensemble of learners that provide efficient inference, with progressively better results as the ensemble size increases.
-This allows for a straightforward way to trade off accuracy and compute at inference time, and is critical for scenarios where inference may be interrupted abruptly, or when variable levels of accuracy are expected/acceptable.
+In this paper we explore the problem of \textit{progressive ensemble distillation}, in which the goal is to produce an ensemble of small weak learners from a large model, where components of the ensemble enable progressively better results as the ensemble size increases.
+To address this problem we propose \algA, an algorithm for progressive ensemble distillation, and demonstrate that it can be useful for a number of applications in efficient inference.
+In particular, our approach allows for a straightforward way to trade off accuracy and compute at inference time, and is critical for scenarios where inference may be interrupted abruptly or where variable levels of accuracy can be tolerated.
 We experimentally demonstrate the effectiveness of \algA by decomposing well-established deep models onto ensembles for data from vision, speech, and sensor domains.
-Our procedure leverages a stochastic solver combined with log barrier regularization for finding weak learners during distillation, and we use intermediary connections to circumvent the issue of model capacity gap.
+Our procedure leverages a stochastic solver combined with log barrier regularization for finding weak learners, use profiling for model selection and use intermediary connections to circumvent the issue of model capacity gap.

 A key insight in this work is that posing distillation as a two player zero-sum game allows us to abstract away model architecture details into base class construction $\mcF$.
 This means that, conditioned on us finding a `weak learner' from the base class, we retain the guarantees of the traditional boosting setup.
-A caveat of this abstraction is that the user must design $\mcF$.
-In future work, we would like to extend these ideas by a running boosting-like procedures on both models and hyperparameters taken together.
-Similar methods have recently found success in applications such as hyperparameter tuning for federated learning~\citep{federatedkhodak2021}.
-Finally, although our focus has been on-device continuous inference, our distillation procedure can be beneficial even in the cloud/data-center (batch) inference setting, for tasks such as layer-fusion, load-balancing, and improved resource utilization, which are applications worth exploring in more detail in future work.
+Since these weak learners are only required to produce small improvements between rounds, we are able to reliably find such models.
+A caveat and potential limitation of this abstraction is that the user must design $\mcF$. { Our research primarily focuses on on-device continuous inference, but our distillation procedure also holds benefits for cloud/data-center inference settings.
+This includes tasks like layer-fusion, load-balancing, and improved resource utilization, which merit further investigation in future studies.
+Finally, it is important to mention that our work prioritizes optimizing model accuracy while enabling compressed forms.
+However, another area for future research is exploring additional impacts of our approach on metrics such as fairness or robustness~\cite{hooker2019compressed,hooker2020characterising,liebenwein2021lost}. }